 It's at this point that you start to notice changes in your loved one's thinking and reasoning, such as:

-You can help by being your loved one's "memory" for him, making sure he pays bills and gets to appointments on time.
-You can also suggest he ease stress by retiring from work and putting his legal and financial affairs in order.
+You can help by being your loved one's "memory" for them, making sure they pay bills and get to appointments on time.
+You can also suggest they ease stress by retiring from work and putting their legal and financial affairs in order.

 Stage 4: Moderate Decline